cjdbarlow/bedside-notebook/anaesthesia/vascular/cross-clamp.md

 Dramatic physiological changes occur following clamping of the descending aorta:
 * Exact haemodynamic responses vary depending on the level
 	* Supra-coeliac clamping consistently redirects blood flow and has predictable responses
+	Requires a potent vasodilator; e.g. GTN or SNP.
 	* Infra-coeliac clamping is inconsistent, but less dramatic

 ##Physiology of Clamping